sikaeducation/curriculum/201/standards/add-interactivity/topics/dom-create-append-elements/README.md

 const li = document.createElement("li") // <li></li>
 ```

 `document.createElement` creates a blank DOM node with the tag name that you pass in.
-After that, you can modify those elements however you want:
+After that, the DOM node can be freely modified:

 ```js
 p.textContent = "This text will be in the paragraph"